Prioritizing Container Image Security

 Yet, containers can inadvertently expose vulnerabilities if you don’t take the required security measures.
 This is especially true when working with container images that are shared between users and organizations.

-So, let’s discuss how to handle container images in a secure way.
+So, let’s discuss how to execute container image security.

 Verify the source of images